 The AAS Public Policy team uses the Policy Blog to communicate with the membership about current events in the science policy world.
 Most policy blog posts are written by the John N. Bahcall Public Policy Fellow.

-Happy New Year!
-Here is a look at astronomy-related policy events on the schedule for January 2021.
+Here is a look at astronomy-related policy events on the schedule for September 2021.

 Impacts of Large Satellite Constellations on Astronomy: Live Updates